-- 1. On-street space should not be managed in commercial areas unless the area meets the criteria for time and/or pricing restrictions. - 2.
+- 1. On-street space should not be managed in commercial areas unless the area meets the criteria for time, registration-required and/or pricing restrictions. - 2.
 On-street space should be considered for management when there are currently no time or pricing restrictions in place, and parking congestion is sustained throughout one or more parking management periods within the commercial area. - 3.
-Maximum time restrictions are the first tool that should be used to manage parking when parking congestion arises. - 4.
-DELETED (2016 June 20, Report TT2016-0341) - 5.
-Appendix 1 will describe the uniform pricing areas established in Calgary and which parking management periods pricing is used for in each pricing area. - 6.
-Pricing will be uniform across each pricing area described in Appendix 1.
+Maximum time restrictions, which may be supplemented with registration-required, are the first tools that should be used to manage parking when parking congestion arises. - 4.
+Maps available on Calgary.ca identify the uniform pricing areas established in Calgary and which parking management periods pricing is used for in each pricing area. - 5.
+Pricing will be uniform across each pricing area described in 4. - 6.
+Boundaries between uniform pricing areas may be adjusted by Administration to help group areas of similar occupancy patterns with the objective to provide areas of similar parking availability patterns with consistent pricing and rate changes.